-Even prior to the amendment naturalisation for BIPS has always been problematic, as the procedures are extremely slow and lack transparency, and BIPs have never been facilitated in any way other than being able to apply after completing 5 years instead of 7 years of stay as is the case for other TCN.
+Even prior to the amendment naturalisation for BIPs has always been problematic, as the procedures are extremely slow and lack transparency, and naturalisation of BIPs have never been facilitated in any way other than being able to apply after completing 5 years instead of 7 years of stay as is the case for other TCNs.
 Furthermore, children are not naturalised when born in the country, under any circumstances, which limits access further.
-In 2021, 11 BIPs were granted citizenship and in 2022, a slight rise was noted with 27 BIPs granted.682 In 2023, there no information was provided on the number of BIPs granted citizenship, however it is expected to be low.683
+In 2021, 11 BIPs were granted citizenship and in 2022, a slight rise was noted with 27 BIPs granted.
+In 2023 and 2024, no information was provided on the number of BIPs granted citizenship, however it is expected to be extremely low.

 It was also noted that although the requirements for nationality prior to the amendment do not include financial criteria, an applicant's financial situation is a primary consideration.
 Also, if the person is a recipient of State benefits, including persons with special needs, disabilities, and survivors of torture and trafficking etc, they will most probably be rejected.
-In the decision it is cited that they are a 'burden on the state'.684 In 2021, 2022, and 2023 an increase in the rejection rates regarding applications for nationality by BIPs - including all persons living in the country for periods of well over 10 years - was noted.
+In the decision it is cited that they are a 'burden on the state'.
+From 2021 onward, including 2024, an increase in the decisions rejecting applications for nationality by BIPs - including persons living in the country for periods of well over 10 years - was noted.
 Such cases included young adults that were born or grew up in Cyprus, completed public school, speak fluent Greek and are studying in university; in these cases, the motivation for rejection referred to the fact that their parents had or were receiving State support, even if the applicants involved were not.
-Furthermore, single persons were rejected, and the justification mentioned the fact that they had no sufficient ties to the country as they had not formed families.
-In other cases, the applicant was found to be of non-good character, although they had submitted a clean criminal record as required and the finding of non-good character was based on reports supposedly provided by the Central Intelligence Service but with no evidence to support this and no access to such reports.
-Some of these cases have been appealed before Court and are currently pending.685